cloudmesh-community/book/chapters/mapreduce/hadoop-installation.md

 Follow the instructions as provided in the commandline.
 When you see the following console input, press ENTER.
 Here only we will create password less keys.
-IN general this is not a good idead, but for this case we make an exception.
+IN general this is not a good idea, but for this case we make an exception.

     Enter file in which to save the key (/home/hduser/.ssh/id_rsa):